 New Roots farmers grow a number of crops familiar to the American palate, including Beets, Carrots, Heirloom Slicing Tomatoes, Cherry Tomatoes, Spinach, Kale, Spring Mix, a variety of Peppers, and Eggplant.
 Additionally, they grow speciality ethnic crops like African Eggplant, Aleppo Peppers, Amaranth Greens, Molokhia (Egyptian Spinach), Thai Chili Peppers, Tatume Squash, and long beans, among others.

-All proceeds from sales go to the program’s 20+ farmers who hail from Sudan, Burma, Bhutan, Chad, Somalia and Burundi.
-The farmers collectively manage roughly 4 acres of leased land spread throughout Salt Lake County and Salt Lake City.
+All proceeds from sales go to the program’s 35+ farmers who originate from Sudan, Burma, Bhutan, Chad, Somalia, Burundi and the Democratic Republic of Congo.
+The farmers collectively manage 15 acres of leased land spread throughout Salt Lake County.

 Salt Lake City, UT